Anunnak80/Mentaverse-Music-Studio/README.md

 Users will be able to upload their songs or start new songs from scratch.
 Also will users be able to apply changes to the seperate sounds/stems like: add, improve, edit, delete and re-arrange.
 All this from their own computer, at their comfortable home.

 The lobby will be a forum for beat-producers, engineers, instrument players and vocal artists, to offer their services to each other, or do collabs.
+And on the big screen we will shwcase songs, interviews and tutorials.
-And if all goes well, there will also be a performance stage, for all the artists to perform their songs, and promote their brand.
+If all goes well, there will also be a performance stage, for all the artists to perform their songs, and promote their brand.
 Users can also charge entrance fee's for their concerts, to fund their musical journey and buy themselves better audio gear for example.
 This virtual studio will even attract big and established artists, because it is a way faster, and more intuitive workflow, then e-mailing stems back and forth.
 Plus this way you can really meet and vibe in the studio, together with your co-artist(s), mixing engineer and/or beat-producer from other sides of the world.

 We will need to kickstart the project with some marketing and promotion.